 Ensworth is committed to helping students identify college scholarship opportunities and compete for available funds.
-For more information on scholarships available to Ensworth students, see Naviance or visit the College Counseling office.
+For more information on scholarships available to Ensworth students, visit the College Counseling office.

 This year the Best Buy @15 Scholarship Program will award 1,000 scholarships of $1,000 each to students in grades 9-12 living in the U.S. or Puerto Rico who plan to enter a full-time undergraduate course of study upon high school graduation.
 We’re looking for folks with solid grades, who are involved in volunteer efforts in their schools and communities, and/or have a work history.
 Students must be planning to attend a college, university or technical school in the fall immediately following their high school graduation.
 9–12th grade students from private, public, alternative or home schools are eligible to apply.

 Any student who is in the eleventh grade this year is eligible for the Princeton Ten-Minute Play Prize.
 Applicants may only one play, tem pages maximum.
 Please include your name, address, phone number, and email, and the name, address, phone number, and email of your college counselor.
 Entries should be emailed to email@example.com with ten-minute play in the subject line.

 The American Association of Blacks in Energy is a professional organization of African Americans in the energy industry.
 Through its Scholarship Program, AABE seeks to help increase the number of African Americans and other misrepresented minorities in energy related fields.
 By doing so, we help our nation address a critical need and a challenge to our future economic vitality in the world market.